tidy-finance/website/docs/35_fama_macbeth.md

 Then, in the second step, the estimates are aggregated across time to test if a risk factor is priced.
 In principle, Fama-MacBeth regressions can be used in the same way as portfolio sorts introduced in previous chapters.

-\index{Fama-MacBeth} The Fama-MacBeth procedure is a simple two-step approach:
+\index{Regression!Fama-MacBeth}\index{Fama-MacBeth} The Fama-MacBeth procedure is a simple two-step approach:
 The first step uses the exposures (characteristics) as explanatory variables in $T$ cross-sectional regressions.
 For example, if $r_{i,t+1}$ denote the excess returns of asset $i$ in month $t+1$, then the famous Fama-French three factor model implies the following return generating process (see also @Campbell1998):
 $$\begin{aligned}r_{i,t+1} = \alpha_i + \lambda^{M}_t \beta^M_{i,t}  + \lambda^{SMB}_t \beta^{SMB}_{i,t} + \lambda^{HML}_t \beta^{HML}_{i,t} + \epsilon_{i,t}\text{, for each t}.\end{aligned}$$
 Here, we are interested in the compensation $\lambda^{f}_t$ for the exposure to each risk factor $\beta^{f}_{i,t}$ at each time point, i.e., the risk premium.
 Note the terminology: $\beta^{f}_{i,t}$ is a asset-specific characteristic, e.g., a factor exposure or an accounting variable. *If* there is a linear relationship between expected returns and the characteristic in a given month, we expect the regression coefficient to reflect the relationship, i.e., $\lambda_t^{f}\neq0$.

-In the second step, the time-series average $\frac{1}{T}\sum\limits_{t=1}^T \hat\lambda^{f}_t$ of the estimates $\hat\lambda^{f}_t$ can then be interpreted as the risk premium for the specific risk factor $f$.
+In the second step, the time-series average $\frac{1}{T}\sum_{t=1}^T \hat\lambda^{f}_t$ of the estimates $\hat\lambda^{f}_t$ can then be interpreted as the risk premium for the specific risk factor $f$.
 We follow @Zaffaroni2022 and consider the standard cross-sectional regression to predict future returns.
 If the characteristics are replaced with time $t+1$ variables, the regression approach rather captures risk attributes.

-Before we move to the implementation, we want to highlight that the characteristics, e.g., $\hat\beta^{f}_{i}$, are typically estimated in a separate step before applying the actual Fama-MacBeth methodology.
+Before we move to the implementation, we want to highlight that the characteristics, e.g., $\hat\beta^{f}_{i}$, are often estimated in a separate step before applying the actual Fama-MacBeth methodology.
 You can think of this as a *step 0*.
 You might thus worry that the errors of $\hat\beta^{f}_{i}$ impact the risk premiums' standard errors.
 Measurement error in $\hat\beta^{f}_{i}$ indeed affects the risk premium estimates, i.e., they lead to biased estimates.
 The literature provides adjustments for this bias [see, e.g., @Shanken1992; @Kim1995; @Chen2015, among others] but also shows that the bias goes to zero as $T \to \infty$.
 We refer to @Gagliardini2016 for an in-depth discussion also covering the case of time-varying betas.
 Moreover, if you plan to use Fama-MacBeth regressions with individual stocks: @Hou2020 advocates using weighed-least squares to estimate the coefficients such that they are not biased towards small firms.
 Without this adjustment, the high number of small firms would drive the coefficient estimates.

 The current chapter relies on this set of packages.